This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 When you go camping with kids, it’s always a good idea to have some games ready to play.
 Here are 10 fun camping games and actvities that your kids are sure to love.

 Games to Play While Camping

 1. Scavenger Hunt

 Who doesn’t love a good scavenger hunt?
-This is a great game and it does require a bit of prepping before playing.
+This is a great game, although it does require a bit of prep before playing.

 To set this up:

 Create a list of items each person needs to find.
 For younger kids who are unable to read, use pictures in place of words.
 You can attach this list to a bag or you can use an egg carton like they did at healthymamainfo.com.

 This list can have specific items such as a pine cone or it can be more generic like they have to find something with the color yellow.